Growing Food Where

 None Grows Today.

-The Caribbean has 543,000 hectares of idle farmland.
+The Caribbean has 459,500 hectares of accessible idle farmland.
 Meanwhile, families go hungry.
 We are here to change that -- using satellite intelligence to turn abandoned land into productive farms that feed every family in need.

 The Import Crisis